 - What is the room configuration: large, small, rectangular, square?

-- How resonant, or absorptive, are the room's surfaces?
+- How resonant, or absorbent, are the room's surfaces?

 Change any one of these elements, and the quality and quantity of the bass will change.
 It is common that listeners who are seated in different spots of the room will report vastly different levels of happiness with the bass.
 One may hear the bass as sounding ideal, while another believes "It sounds too bass-heavy", or "Is the subwoofer even turned on?
 I barely hear any bass."